giantswarm/twitter-hot-urls-example/docs/index.md

 kubectl apply --filename secrets/twitter-api-secret.yaml
 ```

-After a while you should be able to see the custom metrics appearing in Grafana.
+After a while, you should be able to see the custom metrics appearing in Grafana.